 At the end of the day, the hiring managers (or the admission committee at school), do not expect to hear that you want to put a dent in the universe.
 But they want to hear about some goals and ambitions, as they reflect your values, and these are of a great interest to your future employer… What’s more, people who aim to achieve something–whether within their work or with their life, are the best employees.
 Because they have a reason to live, to go to work, and this reflects in their everyday motivation and attitude to work.

-Let’s have a look at 7 sample answers to this question.
+Let’s have a look at 7 sample answers to this question, or to its alternatives, such as “What is your ambition in life?” or “What do you want to become in your life?”
 My list includes both typical and unconventional (or philosophical) answers, and I hope you will find there something to use in your interview.
 Or at least it should inspire you to come up with some ideas…

-7 sample answers to “What do you want to accomplish in your life?” interview question
+7 sample answers to “What do you want to achieve in your life?” interview question

 - I just want to get the most out of the opportunities I’ve been given.
 To become the best version of myself.
 I believe that many things we cannot change–such as our genetics, or the upbringing we had–this has a huge impact on us.
 Also the place where we were born, whether we were lucky on good parents and role models, and so on.
 But once we grow up and make our choices, we get plenty of opportunities to change something to better in our own lives, and in lies of people we have contact with, be it at work or in our private life.
 I do not want to let these opportunities pass, without taking them.